 - Direct Venting technology

 - 3D printed bands along the upper

-Runners love the protective elements of the shoe like the built in TPU rock plate and the protective toe guard.
+Runners love the protective elements of the shoe like the built-in TPU rock plate and the protective toe guard.
 They also love the fit.
-The toe box is wider and provides room for a natural splay and while the midsole is made from a traditional EVA foam, it won't weigh you don't with unwanted bulky cushioning.
-The price tag is a little higher than some felt comfortable with, but overall, runners viewed this shoe as a great investment to add to their trail running collection.
+The toe box is wider and provides room for a natural splay, and while the midsole is made from a traditional EVA foam, it won't weigh you don't with unwanted bulky cushioning.
+The price tag is a little higher than some felt comfortable with, but overall, runners viewed Topo Athletic Hydroventure as an excellent investment to add to their trail running collection.